CatalystProject/Data-Dashboard/README.md

 not reflect the actual output of renewable energy.
 Secondly, it should also be noted that the software was developed very quickly and may still contain bugs that have yet to surface.

-Finally, we would like to thank the island community of Tiree for their valuable input in the design and development of this web application.

 Setup notes
 ===========